Step 4: Full View

 After refusing the certification, should Engineer A limit the response to the immediate refusal, or must Engineer A also proactively escalate, formally document the competence gap, and identify a qualified expert to ensure the safety need is met?

-Refuse, Escalate, Document, and Refer Expert Board's choice Refuse the certification, formally document the refusal and the competence gap in writing, escalate the matter to higher supervisory authority, proactively identify and refer a qualified expert in Army physical security and explosives regulations, and formally communicate that the withholding of training funds is a causal factor, discharging both the immediate and residual public welfare obligations.
+O1 Refuse the certification, formally document the refusal and the competence gap in writing, escalate the matter to higher supervisory authority, proactively identify and refer a qualified expert in Army physical security and explosives regulations, and formally communicate that the withholding of training funds is a causal factor, discharging both the immediate and residual public welfare obligations.
+Board's choice

 The paramount public welfare principle (I.1) imposes a positive duty beyond mere refusal: Engineer A must take affirmative steps to ensure the safety gap is addressed.
 The out-of-competence certification escalation and qualified expert identification obligation requires Engineer A to formally document the refusal, escalate to supervisory authority, and refer a qualified expert.
 The training fund unavailability non-excuse principle confirms that institutional resource failures do not diminish individual obligations but do create a distinct organizational obligation that Engineer A should formally communicate.
 Proactive pre-request disclosure protects public safety more effectively than last-minute refusal by allowing advance arrangement of qualified expertise.
 The NSPE Code's competence obligation is continuous, not merely reactive to formal demands.